About transgender male/transmasculine “Top” Surgery

 - A completed Medication List and Plastic Surgery Intake Packet

-- If you are taking testosterone, documentation by your provider of when this treatment began.
+- If you are taking testosterone, documentation by your medical provider of how long you have been taking this medication.

 How to prepare for the operation: